piacent/client_ardusipm/README.md

 ### Technical details
-The main client (whih manages all things related to DAQ for ArduSiPMs) is pyclient.py.
+The main client (which manages all things related to DAQ for ArduSiPMs) is pyclient.py.

 The script converter.py is a utility script to convert